zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/effort-provider.md

  - You create this class by deriving from the `System.Data.Entity.DbContext` class.
  - In your code, you specify which entities are included in the data model.
- - You can also customize certain Entity Framework behaviors.
+ - You can also customize certain Entity Framework behavior.

-So, let's add a new `EntityContext` class which will inherit the `DbContext` class.
+So let's add a new `EntityContext` class which will inherit the `DbContext` class.

 ```csharp
 public class EntityContext : DbContext